A Healthy liver, a healthy life / Detoxifies your liver and promotes a healthy appetite.

 Description of Preclinical study for Product efficacy: – Livofly treatment showed a dose dependent effect on improving liver function parameter specially ALT and AST in Paracetamol induced hepatotoxicity in Wistar rats.

-Description of Preclinical study for Product Safety:-It was found to be safe in both acute (single dose administration) and repeated dose (28 days administration) toxicity studies.
+Description of Preclinical study for Product Safety:- This ayurvedic medicine for liver was found to be safe in both acute (single dose administration) and repeated dose (28 days administration) toxicity studies.

 These preclinical studies show Livofly to be devoid of clinically significant adverse effects.